 Lunges are one of the go-to lower body exercises.
 They improve strength, burn calories, and help with overall function.
 Lunge form is a science and the ways you can do them are limitless.
 To get the most out of your lunges (and look your best) make sure your form is perfect.
 Comparing the traditional against the functional lunge techniques might teach you something new.
 Read the well-known version and then learn the 5 technique tips for a better lunge.
+And, be a master of how to properly do a lunge when you learn the anatomy.

 The Well-Known Lunge Technique